LinkWellNodes/Documentation/docs/services/jobs/mainnets/Mainnets.md

 You can learn more about external adapters [here](https://docs.chain.link/chainlink-nodes/external-adapters/external-adapters), and find the list of Chainlink-provided external adapters [here](https://github.com/smartcontractkit/external-adapters-js/tree/main/packages/sources).

 ## Troubleshooting
-* Please ensure you are prefunding the correct and appropriate amount of LINK tokens into your contracts before making the request.
+* Please ensure you are pre-funding the correct and appropriate amount of LINK tokens into your contracts before making the request.
 * Double check that you are using the correct address and job ID for the job you are targeting via our job listings above.
 * Confirm that the API endpoint you are making the HTTP request to is working via curl.
 Each job includes a sample curl command.
 * If your API Endpoint requires authentication via an API key, please [**reach out**](https://linkwellnodes.io/Home.html#contact-us "Contact LinkWell Nodes") to us so that we can securely store and utilize your key via an [external adapter](https://github.com/smartcontractkit/external-adapters-js/tree/main/packages/sources).

 ## Support
-* Feel free to join our [**Discord**](https://discord.gg/AJ66pRz4), or [**contact us**](https://linkwellnodes.io/Home.html#contact-us "Contact LinkWell Nodes") if you require support integrating our job into your contract.
+* Feel free to join our [**Discord**](https://discord.gg/AJ66pRz4) if you require support integrating our job into your contract.
 We are happy to support custom data requests as well!
-* Check out our [**Chainlink User FAQ**](/faq/Chainlink-Users "FAQ - Chainlink Data Consumers") for common question asked to us by our users.
+* Check out our [**Chainlink User FAQ**](/faq/Chainlink-Users "FAQ - Chainlink Data Consumers") for common questions asked to us by our users.